RAGUL01212321/HealthReport/README.md

 dont use python version more than 3.11

-"pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121"  -> run this command to install torch
+"pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121"  -> run this command to install torch capable with CUDA.